openstack/nova/doc/source/admin/configuration/hypervisors.rst

 * `Virtuozzo`_ 7.0.0 and newer - OS Containers and Kernel-based Virtual
   Machines supported.
 The supported formats include ploop and qcow2 images.

-* `PowerVM`_ - Server virtualization with IBM PowerVM for AIX, IBM i, and Linux workloads on the Power Systems platform.

 * `zVM`_ - Server virtualization on z Systems and IBM LinuxONE, it can run Linux, z/OS and more.